-The future of Ball Ground depends on having a clear statement of the community's vision for the City.
+The future of Waleska depends on having a clear statement of the community's vision for the City.
 As the Atlanta metropolitan region continues to expand, being the most accessible, the most attractive or even the most affordable does not guarantee a community's success.
-The Vision for Ball Ground is based on choices and opportunities.
-Today, the City is poised between remaining a bedroom community between Canton and Jasper or becoming a destination in its own right.
-This represents the choice to encourage the its current growth patterns that embrace a variety of land uses and housing choices to build on Ball Ground's existing strengths.
+The Vision for Waleska is based on choices and opportunities.
+Today, the City is poised to remain a quiet village adjacent to Reinhardt University or become a destination in its own right.
+This represents the choice to encourage new growth patterns that embrace a variety of land uses and housing choices to build on Waleska's existing strengths.